A semidefinite programming approach for robust elliptic localization: Introduction

-When $\{ e_{m,l} \}$ follow zero-mean Gaussian distributions, least squares (LS)-based location estimators, whether linear or nonlinear, are employed to attain statistical efficiency from the available BRs \cite{SMKay}.
+When $\{ e_{m,l} \}$ follow zero-mean Gaussian distributions, least squares (LS)-based location estimators, whether linear or nonlinear, are employed to achieve statistical efficiency from the available BRs \cite{SMKay}.
 Linear LS approaches are perhaps the most extensively studied in the literature, thanks to the computational convenience they offer.
-By converting the nonlinear BR expressions into models linear in $\bm{x}$, these elliptic localization techniques allow for closed-form solutions \cite{MDianat,ANoroozi1,MEinemo,RAmiri4,ANoroozi2} or, even when not strictly closed-form due to the inclusion of constraints describing how $\bm{x}$ is related to certain nuisance parameter(s), solutions with computational load inconsequential for real-time location-based applications \cite{RAmiri1}.
-On the other hand, current progress in advanced iterative optimization solvers also enables the direct implementation of nonlinear LS position estimators in a computationally efficient manner.
-Within the particular field of elliptic localization, solvers of this kind encompass Lagrange-type iterative algorithms built upon Lagrange programming neural network (LPNN) \cite{JLiang3} and alternating direction method of multipliers (ADMM) \cite{JLiang2}.
+By converting the nonlinear BR expressions into models linear in $\bm{x}$, these techniques allow for closed-form solutions \cite{MDianat,ANoroozi1,MEinemo,RAmiri4,ANoroozi2}, with some approaching closed form \cite{RAmiri1}.
+On the other hand, current progress in advanced iterative optimization solvers enables the direct implementation of nonlinear LS position estimators in a computationally efficient manner.
+Within the particular field of elliptic localization, solvers of this kind include Lagrange-type iterative algorithms based on the Lagrange programming neural network (LPNN) \cite{JLiang3} and the alternating direction method of multipliers (ADMM) \cite{JLiang2}.
 In addition, the constrained LS problems formulated for elliptic localization in Gaussian noise can be solved by means of semidefinite programming (SDP) \cite{RAmiri3,ZZheng}, a well-established convex optimization methodology.

-More recently, there have been a growing number of investigations delving into elliptic localization in scenarios of greater practical significance, specifically, in the presence of outlier measurements.
-The justification for such research lies in the fact that the daily operations of localization systems, notably in various location-enabled applications, are often impacted by adverse environmental factors, including non-line-of-sight (NLOS) signal propagation and interference \cite{IGuvenc}.
-They will contribute to non-Gaussian $\{ e_{m,l} \}$, translate to outliers in $\{ \hat{r}_{m,l} \}$, and eventually degrade the reliability of the conventional LS location estimators \cite{AMZoubir}.
+More recently, there has been a growing number of investigations into elliptic localization in scenarios of greater practical significance, specifically in the presence of outlier measurements.
+The justification for such research lies in the fact that the daily operations of localization systems are often impacted by adverse environmental factors, including non-line-of-sight (NLOS) signal propagation, Byzantine faults, and interference \cite{IGuvenc,XMei3}.
+They will contribute to non-Gaussian $\{ e_{m,l} \}$, translate to outliers in $\{ \hat{r}_{m,l} \}$, and eventually degrade the positioning performance of conventional LS location estimators \cite{AMZoubir}.